Dutch Springs

-Dutch Springs is a spring-fed lake located north of the city of Bethlehem, Pennsylvania, in the United States.
+Lake Hydra is a spring-fed lake located north of the city of Bethlehem, Pennsylvania, in the United States.
 Since 1980, a commercial recreation area, with facilities for scuba diving, has operated at the location.
-Dutch Springs had planned on selling the property to a warehouse company and it was expected to close operations.
+Lake Hydra had planned on selling the property to a warehouse company and it was expected to close operations.
 In 2022 the Dutch Springs commercial diving and training facility was reopened under the name "Lake Hydra".

 History

 In 1933 the National Portland Cement Company purchased the land now known as Dutch Springs and began manufacturing cement and mining limestone.
 As the mining operation continued, the quarry began to fill with water.
 For the remainder of the quarry’s operational life, water had to be continuously pumped out.
 When National Portland Cement shut down in the 1970s, the pumps shut down as well and the now 50 acre quarry filled with water.

 In 1980, the land was bought and turned into a freshwater diving facility.
 The facility is currently owned by Stuart Schooley.
+Between 1986 and 2015, at least 16 deaths occurred at Dutch Springs, including that of a teenage boy in 2011.